-At my college, advisors hold academic orientation sessions with transfer students where we explain all of the academic requirements and how transfer credit works.
-At that point, students should follow up with advisors to familiarize themselves with remaining requirements.
-Each school has different policies for transfer credit, so they can map completed credits to requirements at your new institution.
+At my college, advisors hold academic orientation sessions with transfer students in which we explain graduation requirements and how transfer credit works.
+At that point, students follow up with advisors to make a personalized plan.

 What will it be like at my new school?

-An easy conversation to have with your advisor is engaging in a chat about what you can expect the school to be like.
+An easy first conversation to have with your advisor is just chatting about what you can expect your new school to be like.
 Is it highly competitive?
 Are the classes large?
-Advisors speak with hundreds of students every semester and can give you some feedback on the culture of the college and ways students find success there.
+Do professors or teaching assistants lead labs?
+Advisors speak with hundreds of students every semester and can give you feedback on the school's culture and the ways students find success.